DockYard/ember-in-viewport/README.md

   Default: `{ top: 0, left: 0, bottom: 0, right: 0 }`

   This option determines how accurately the `Component` needs to be within the viewport for it to be considered as entered.
+Add bottom margin to preemptively trigger didEnterViewport.

 ### Global options